 - 1. Facilities and Administrative costs, or indirect costs, will not be allowed. - 2.
 Requested grant funding period cannot exceed 24 months. - 3.
-Salary support for PI or collaborators may not be requested. - 4.
-Travel beyond what is necessary for the performance of the project will require a detailed justification. - 5.
+Salary support for PI or collaborators may not be requested, nor may budgets include buyouts for teaching time. - 4.
+Travel beyond what is necessary for the performance of the project will require a detailed iustification. - 5.
 Supplies and other costs must relate directly to performance of the project. - 6.
 All costs should be specifically justified within a 1.5 page limit in the application.